Harshitbhatt69/blog-handler/README.md

 # Blog-Handler

-A full-stack app made for managing the blog-posts to ensure a quick, flexible and handy delivery of your blogs.
+A full-stack Solution for managing the blog-posts to ensure a quick, flexible and handy delivery and management of your blogs.

 ## Table of Contents
 * [App Description](#app-description)